 “This is what I want,” he said, “this is what I seek, this is what I desire with all my heart.”

 With these words of St. Francis, you are invited to explore Spiritual Formation at FST.
 The “this” Francis is talking about in the previous quote – what he wanted, sought and desired with all his heart – is the Gospel call to follow Christ in the world.
 Spiritual Formation in the Franciscan tradition is a way of paying attention to your own search, and to your own heart’s desire.
 It is part of the academic life here.

 Prayer and Renewal for Busy Students

-In addition to the Rule of Life, the Spiritual Formation program provides other experiences to support individual spiritual growth, no matter what the student’s schedule.
+The Spiritual Formation program provides other experiences to support individual spiritual growth, no matter what the student’s schedule.
 Communal prayer, retreats, individual meetings, spiritual direction referrals, and small group reflection are offered at different times.
 Attention to personal growth coupled with awareness of social/environmental justice supports an integrated approach to spiritual formation at FST.